wrightmat/dnd-eberron/characters/Shadewing.md

+---
+gender: Female
+race: Dragon
+subrace: Metallic (Bronze)
+occupation: Faction Leader
+alignment: Neutral Evil
+---
  #npc [[Draconic Factions]]

-Gender:: Female
-Race:: Dragon
-Subrace:: Metallic (Bronze)
-Alignment:: Neutral Evil

-"I trust my gut.
+>"I trust my gut.
 I'd rather act on incomplete information than be hamstrung by indecision."

 The secrets of Khyber fascinate the dragon known as Shadewing.
 She lairs in secret, lest her more noble kin slay her for her despicable experiments and twisted morality.